-Figure 2 depicts an example of Intra-frame pel-to-pel correlation properties of images, here modeled using a rather simple but nevertheless valuable statistical model.
-The simple model assumption already inherits basic correlation properties of many "typical" images, namely the high correlation between adjacent pixels and the monotonic decay of correlation with increased distance between pels.
-We will use this model assumption later to demonstrate some of the properties of Transform coding.
+Fig. 2 depicts an example of intraframe pel-to-pel correlation properties of images, here modelled using a rather simple, but nevertheless valuable statistical model.
+The simple model assumption already inherits basic correlation properties of many "typical" images, namely the high correlation between adjacent pixels and the monotonical decay of correlation with increased distance between pels.
+We will use this model assumption later to demonstrate some of the properties of Transform coding, as we shall see.

-3.2.
-Subsampling and Interpolation
+B. Subsampling and Interpolation

-Almost all video coding techniques described in the context of this chapter make extensive use of subsampling and quantization prior to encoding.
+Almost all video coding techniques described in the context of this paper make extensive use of subsampling and quantization prior to encoding.
 The basic concept of subsampling is to reduce the dimension of the input video (horizontal dimension and/or vertical dimension) and thus the number of pels to be coded prior to the encoding process.
 It is worth noting that for some applications video is also subsampled in temporal direction to reduce frame rate prior to coding.
 At the receiver the decoded images are interpolated for display.
 This technique may be considered as one of the most elementary compression techniques which also makes use of specific physiological characteristics of the human eye and thus removes subjective redundancy contained in the video data.
 This concept is also used to explore subjective redundancies contained in chrominance data, i.e., the human eye is more sensitive to changes in brightness than to chromaticity changes.
-Therefore, many of the standardized coding schemes first divide the images into YUV components (one luminance and two chrominance components).
-Next the chrominance components are subsampled relative to the luminance component with a Y : U : V ratio specific to particular applications (i.e., with the MPEG-2 standard).
+Therefore many of the standardized coding schemes first divide the images into YUV components (one luminance and two chrominance components).
+Next the chrominance components are subsampled relative to the luminance component with a Y:U:V ratio specific to particular applications (i.e., with the MPEG-2 standard).

-3.3.
-Entropy Coding
+C. Entropy Coding

-The pixel color values of digital video frames are usually pre-quantized to fixed-length words with typically 8 bits or 10 bits accuracy per color component.
+The pixel color values of digital video frames are usually prequantized to fixed-length words with typically 8 b or 10 b accuracy per color component.
 However, for most video material it can be assumed that not all quantized color values occur equally likely within the video scenes.
-We can reduce the average number of bits per word if color values having lower probability are assigned longer code words, whereas values having higher probability are assigned shorter code words.
-This method is called variable word-length coding or entropy coding and forms one of the most basic elements of todays video coding standards, especially in combination with transform domain or predictive coding techniques (see sections on Predictive Coding and Transform Domain Coding).
+We can reduce the average number of bits per word if color values having lower probability are assigned longer code words, whereas values having lower probability are assigned shorter code words.
+This method is called variable word-length coding or entropy coding and forms one of the most basic elements of today's video coding standards. especially in combination with transform domain or predictive coding techniques (see subsections on predictive coding and transform domain coding).
 If the resulting code words are concatenated to form a stream of binary digits (bits), then correct decoding by a receiver is possible if the code words are uniquely decipherable.
-Of many possibilities to construct sets of uniquely decipherable codewords, the Huffman-code has found widespread application and is used in all standards coding schemes treated in the course of this chapter [31].
+Upon many possibilities to construct sets of uniquely decipherable codewords the Huffman-code has found widespread application and is used in all standards coding schemes treated in the course of this paper [31].
 The concept of entropy coding can be combined with a run-length coding procedure to achieve further data reduction.
 This method is useful if consecutive pels along a scan line are highly correlated.
-With run-length coding one codeword is allocated to a pair of input values (run, length) [31,44], i.e., the number (run) of consecutive pels along a scan line with equal color values (length) can be encoded by transmitting only one codeword.
+With run-length coding one codeword is allocated to a pair of input values (run, length) [31], [44], i.e., the number (run) of consecutive pels along a scan line with same color values (length) can be encoded by transmitting only one codeword.

-3.4.
-Predictive Coding
+D. Predictive Coding